Certificate of Incorporation Zimbabwe (CR2) — What It Is & How to Get One | RegisterCompany.co.zw

 What is a Certificate of Incorporation in Zimbabwe?

-A Certificate of Incorporation is the official document issued by the Companies Registry confirming that a company has been legally incorporated under the Companies Act.
-It is conclusive proof that the company exists as a separate legal entity.
+A Certificate of Incorporation is the official document issued by the Registrar of Companies confirming that a company has been legally incorporated in Zimbabwe under the Companies and Other Business Entities Act (Chapter 24:31).
+It is conclusive proof that the company exists as a separate legal entity from its shareholders and directors.

 How long does it take to get a Certificate of Incorporation?